rclasen/qmk_firmware/readme.md

 * [ergodash](/keyboards/ergodash/rev1/keymaps/rclasen/) - need to try.

 * [ergodox](/keyboards/ergodox_ez/keymaps/rclasen/) - that's what I
-  started with and it's still my daily driver... but has too many keys I don't use and my tenting stands make it quite unportable.
-Even without stands it's quite huge.
+  started with.
+I've stopped using it as it caused thumb pain.
+It has way too many keys and is way too big, aswell.
+  My tenting stands make it even less portable.
   Staggering is too low and the thumb cluster needs improvements.
 While you can get fitting keycaps, it's still quite limited.
 It's the master for my keymaps.